 📉 Company Negative News

-• Decline in FII stake (-0.91%), showing reduced foreign investor confidence.
+• Decline in FII holdings (-0.91%) suggests reduced foreign investor confidence.

 📈 Company Positive News

-• Strong ROE and ROCE highlight operational efficiency.
+• Strong ROE and ROCE metrics support long-term efficiency.

 🏭 Industry

-• Automobile sector benefits from rising demand and global expansion.
+• Automobile sector benefits from rising demand for EVs and global mobility solutions.

 🔎 Conclusion